When Is It Not Worth Repairing a Car?

 Additional Factors to Consider:

-There are other factors to consider when thinking about whether to make the repairs or buy another car.
+There are other factors to consider when thinking about whether to make the repairs or if it’s worth going through the process of buying a car.

 How Long Will the Repairs Last?